-There are always doubts on how an insider researcher might (sub)consciously distort data in order to create certain representations that favour - in this thesis - the legal case of the Santo Daime.
-I could be "ideologically contaminated" to a point where objectivity is no longer possible.
-To that regard, I can only encourage any reader to critically analyse my words while remaining aware of the sensitive and complex nature of the subject.
-In no way can I personally guarantee the honesty of the subjects of my research with regard to certain facts, nor does the information on the churches of this research reflect on the entire Santo Daime community.
+There are always doubts on how an insider researcher might be "ideologically contaminated" and/or (sub)consciously distort data in order to create certain representations that favour - in this thesis - the legal case of the Santo Daime.
+To that regard, I can only affirm the abovementioned and encourage any reader to analyse critically my words while remaining aware of the sensitive and complex nature of the subject.
+In no way can I personally guarantee the honesty of the subjects of my research with regard to certain historical facts, nor does the information on the churches of this research reflect on the entire Santo Daime community.
 I wish to iterate that my sole objective with this thesis is to transcend the current argumentational paradigm in which (a highly needed) dialogue with public authorities concerning the ritual/religious use of ayhuasca is made impossible.
-It is in no way my intention to personally attack churches or authorities, nor to offend the public authorities responsible for the protection of public order and health.
+It is in no way my intention to personally attack, nor to offend the churches and/or the public authorities responsible for the protection of public order and health.
 Yet, out of the conviction that all human beings enjoy the highest attainable standard of health, I do object to the criminalization of Santo Daime.
-In order to open up the possibility for response to certain conclusions and allegations, I have tried to contact the Belgian Federal Police and the Dutch Public Ministry for an interview and discussion on my findings.
+In order to open up the possibility for response to certain conclusions and assertions, I have tried to contact the Belgian Federal Police and the Dutch Public Ministry for an interview and discussion on my findings.
 I have not had the opportunity to do so.
-1 Though, I have been able to have a fruitful conversation about Santo Daime with a representative of the legal department of the Belgian Centre for Information and Advice on Harmful Sectarian Organizations.
+I consider this nor negative or positive, taking into account the difficult tasks they are charged with in this turbulent time in the European Union, especially with regard to drug use (related to public health) and foreign religions (related to public security).
+I have been able to have a fruitful conversation about